 How KASP genotyping works

-The wonderful simplicity of KASP genotyping assays
+The wonderful simplicity of the KASP genotyping technology

 A KASP genotyping reaction has three components: